 A survey of recent philosophic schools and movements from Nietzsche to the deconstructionists.
 Emphasis on phenomenological and existential philosophies.

-3315 Philosophy of Psychology (3-3-0)

-Prerequisite: ENG 1302.
+3310 Moral Theory (3-3-0) Prerequisite: PHIL 2305 and junior standing; or permission of instruc- Study of one of the most important fields in the history of Western philosophy.
+Comparison of at least three of the most influential moral theories in the Western tradition, those of Aristotle, Kant, and John Stuart Mill.
+Other moral theories will also be discussed.
+3315 Philosophy of Psychology (3-3-0) Prerequisite: ENG 1302.